akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 # APPENDICES / INDEX

-- **FACTS: The World of the 'Goose Bride'** — A quick primer on 12th‑century life, law, and customs.
+- **FACTS: The World of the ‘Goose Bride’** — A quick primer on 12th‑century life, law, and customs.

 - **Getting Married in 12th‑Century England** — The legal and religious landscape of marriage in 1115.

 - **Teacher & Parent Guide** — Themes, vocabulary, discussion questions, and creative activities for classroom or family use.

-- **Student Questions for Selected Chapters** — Chapter‑by‑chapter prompts with optional "Knight's Challenge" deeper questions.
+- **Student Questions for Selected Chapters** — Chapter‑by‑chapter prompts with optional "Knight’s Challenge" deeper questions.

 - **Sources and Influences** — Historical, academic, and cultural works that shaped the story.